-Our Local Community Midwife, Linzi, holds a clinic here on a Wednesday morning.
+Our Local Community Midwife, Linzi, holds a clinic here on a Wednesday.
 Please call us to book an appointment.
 To contact the midwife at other times please call 01484 355743.

 We provide a whole variety of tests at the surgery upon request (urine, blood, faeces, sputum, nail cuttings, skin scrapings, swabs etc)

 We provide a phlebotomy (blood sample) service via the Healthcare Assitant and Practice Nurse at the surgery every morning.
 They are also able to perform blood or urine pregnancy tests at the surgery or can provide you with a kit to perform in your own home if you prefer.

 We have a daily collection for samples at lunchtime so the majority of samples need to be returned to the surgery or taken at the surgery before 12noon as they will not keep until the following day.
-We provide a cage on both letterboxes so that samples can be posted in the appropriate tighly closed containers even when we are closed.
-Please ensure the specimin labels are completed with your name and date of birth and NHS number or they may be rejected by the laboratory.
+We provide a cage on both letterboxes so that samples can be posted in the appropriate tightly closed containers even when we are closed.
+Please ensure the specimen labels are completed with your name, date of birth and NHS number or they may be rejected by the laboratory.